This post will cover the HHC Company Commander duties, responsibilities, and job description.

 Serves as Company Commander of a HHC Company in a Mechanized Infantry Battalion.
-Overall responsible for the health, welfare, training and morale of 180 Soldiers.
+Overall responsible for the health, welfare, training, and morale of 180 Soldiers.
 Plans, resources, and assesses collective training for unit.
 Maintains accountability and operational readiness for 120 different types of MTOE property valued at $6 million.
-Manages an annual training budget valued at $1.2 million.
+Manages an annual training budget valued at .2 million.

 Two Types of HHC Units

-Speaking from personal experience, I’ve really noticed two different types of headquarters and headquarters companies during my 15 years in the military.
+Speaking from personal experience, I’ve noticed two different types of headquarters and headquarters companies during my 15-years in the military.
 They are administrative and operational.
 I will explain more below (these are not doctrinal terms).

 These are often the HHC and HHD commanders assigned to battalions outside of the combat arms world, or HHC companies assigned to echelons at the brigade level and higher.
 In most cases, these companies have more of an administrative role than an operational role.
 These units are comprised of the staff sections for their higher unit along with a few other Soldiers.
-In most cases, these commands are considered “inferior” to that of a line company in the same unit.
-I’m not saying the commander isn’t as good of a leader as a line Company Commander, I just believe that commanding a line company looks better on paper (and for career advancement).
+Sometimes these commands are considered “inferior” to that of a line company in the same unit.
+I’m not saying the commander isn’t as good of a leader as a line Company Commander, I just believe that commanding a line company is 100x better on paper (and for career advancement).

-In most cases, these are the HHC Commanders in the combat arms battalions (infantry).
-These commanders often have a mortar section, medics, scouts, and/or mechanics, in addition to the Soldiers assigned to staff sections.
-These are normally reserved for previous Company Commanders who had a successful line Company Command.
-These Company Commands were much more prestigious BEFORE the invention of the Forward Support Companies.
+In most cases, these are the HHC Commanders in the combat arms battalions (infantry or armor).
+These commanders often have a mortar section, medics, scouts, and/or mechanics, in addition to the Soldiers assigned to the staff sections.
+These are normally reserved for previous Company Commanders who already completed a successful line Company Command.
+These commands were much more prestigious BEFORE the invention of the Forward Support Companies.
 They were also much larger.

 If you are in command or about to take command of a HHC, I can share a few tips for success that will make your job easier.